 Shukkei-en Garden

-Shukkei-en is a Japanese garden in Japan located in Hiroshima in the Naka area.
-Translated from the Japanese, the name of the Sukkayen Garden means "a garden of miniature landscapes".
-This is an amazingly beautiful place to walk.
-Every year there are several hundred thousand guests.
-The territory of the park is a state-protected zone.
+Shukkeyen is a Japanese garden in Japan, located in the city of Hiroshima in the Naka district.
+The name of the Shukkeyen garden means "garden of miniature landscapes" in Japanese.
+It is an amazingly beautiful place to walk.
+Several hundred thousand guests come here every year.
+The park's territory is a state-protected area.

 Shukkei-en Garden

-Walking along the plains of the garden, you can quietly find yourself on a hill or in a hollow - in such an amazing way, the creation of the terrain is thought out here.
-A huge number of plants makes bright and lively, and those who want to relax can spend time in the "home of the fresh wind", where tea ceremonies are held not only for local residents, but also for tourists from different countries.
+Walking through the plains of the garden, you can imperceptibly find yourself on a hill or in a hollow - in such an amazing way, the creation of terrain is thought out here.
+A huge number of plants make it bright and lively, and those who want to relax can spend time in the "house of fresh wind", where tea ceremonies are held not only for locals, but also for tourists from different countries.

 Shukkei-en Garden

-Recovery work was completed by the beginning of the second half of the last century.
-Today, Sukkayen Garden is one of the main objects visited by tourists in Hiroshima.
-In the center of the garden is the Takway pond, which houses more than 10 small and large artificial islands.
-He is surrounded by rounded bulk mountains, valleys, bridges, tea houses and arbors.
-They are connected by sandy and stone paths, which offer views of the entire garden.
+The restoration work was completed by the beginning of the second half of the last century.
+Today, the Shukkeyen Garden is one of the main tourist attractions in the city of Hiroshima.
+In the center of the garden is the Takuei Pond, which houses more than 10 small and large artificial islands.
+It is surrounded by rounded mounds of mountains, valleys, bridges, tea houses and gazebos.
+They are connected by sandy and stone paths that overlook the entire garden.

 Shukkei-en Garden Shukkei-en Garden Shukkei-en Garden Shukkei-en Garden Shukkei-en Garden Shukkei-en Garden